RahulVerma989/Snake-Game-In-C/README.md

 # Snake-Game-In-C
-Snake game is c using graphics
+Snake game in c language using graphics.